top of page

 What Contributes to Pregnancy-Related Back Pain?

-Several factors may influence discomfort during pregnancy, including:
+Several factors may influence back or pelvic discomfort during pregnancy, including:

 • Changes in posture as the body adapts